HubReb/mmt_foil_exp/README.md

 the process, but the att.ipynb scripts was severly changed to reintegrate in the current nmtpytorch repository.

+## Dataset

+Follow the instructions on the Multi30K Data Repository Website on [github][https://github.com/multi30k/dataset] to obtain both the text and the visual features.

 ## Installation

 nmtpytorch requires at least one GPU to work!